-What do dragonflies eat?
 The dragonflies’ and damselflies’ fondness for mosquitoes puts them in the category of beneficial insects, but they eat many other annoying bugs.
 Their diet includes midges, moths, flies, and other flying insects.
 Unfortunately, they also sometimes eat butterflies.
 This means that planting flowers that attract butterflies might keep your yard full of both species.

 Dragonflies aren’t just beneficial as mosquito-eaters.
 Their role as barometers of wetland health is also very important.
 In order to survive, odonate larvae need clean, well-oxygenated water.
 Drainage of wetlands, pollution from farming and industry, and the development of new roads and houses have increasingly reduced dragonfly habitat.
 Conservation of existing wetlands is key to odonate survival, as is providing new habitats for them to colonize.

 Fossil records show that dragonflies were around for 100 million years before the dinosaurs.
 These prehistoric predators had wingspans of over three feet and are the largest insects known.
 Imagine if they were that big now—a dainty dragonfly landing on your finger would not seem quite so charming!

 Dragonfly Meaning and Symbolism

 Many Americans believe that it is good luck if a dragonfly lands on you without prompting.
 Dragonflies are also a symbol of good luck in Chinese tradition.

 Dragonflies have been a notable part of folklore in many countries, especially Japan.
 Japanese tradition views dragonflies as symbols of swiftness and as a sign of summer and autumn.